qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

 Field calculator **Expression** field, double click its name in the :guilabel:`Fields and Values` list.
 Generally you can use the various fields, values and functions to construct the calculation expression or you can just type it into the box.
-To display the values ​​of a field, you just right click on the appropriate field.
+To display the values of a field, you just right click on the appropriate field.
 You can choose between :guilabel:`Load top 10 unique values` and :guilabel:`Load all unique values`.
 On the right side opens the **Field Values** list with the unique values.
 To add a value to the Field calculator **Expression**